-7.5.1 Extended use of Face Masks for staff, visitors and outpatients workers and the wearing of face coverings by visitors is designed to protect staff and individuals in their care and the full guidance and associated FAQs is available on the Scottish Government's COVID-19 web page.
+7.5.1 Extended use of Face Masks for staff, visitors and outpatients wearing of face coverings by visitors is designed to protect staff and individuals in their care and the full guidance and associated FAQs is available on the Scottish Government's COVID-19 web page.

-New and emerging scientific evidence suggests that COVID-19 may be transmitted by individuals who are not displaying any symptoms of the illness (asymptomatic or pre-symptomatic).
-The extended use of facemasks by health and social care
+New and emerging scientific evidence suggests that COVID-19 may be transmitted by individuals who are not displaying any symptoms of the illness (asymptomatic or presymptomatic).
+The extended use of facemasks by health and social care workers and the